Periodic Orbits of Oval Billiards on Surfaces of Constant Curvature: Abstract

 \section{Abstract}

 In this paper we define and study the billiard problem on bounded regions on surfaces of constant curvature.
 We show that this problem defines a 2-dimensional conservative and reversible dynamical system, defined by a Twist diffeomorphism, if the boundary of the region is an oval.
-Using these properties and defining good perturbations for billiards, we show that having only a finite number of nondegenerate periodic orbits for each fixed period is an open and dense property.
-We finish this paper by studying the stability of these nondegenerate orbits.
+Using these properties and defining good perturbations for billiards, we show that having only a finite number of nondegenerate periodic orbits for each fixed period is an open property for billiards on surfaces of constant curvature and a dense one on the hyperbolic plane.
+We finish this paper studying the stability of these nondegenerate orbits.